cgwire/kitsu/docs/first_production/README.md

 ![documentation button](../img/getting-started/documentation_button.png)

-And then your avatar to open your menu (setting, documentation, etc.)
+Then, use your avatar to open your menu (setting, documentation, etc.).

 ![Profile enlarged](../img/getting-started/profil_enlarge.png).